 There is a rusty fence along the main road and the first impression of this village is not the best.
 Still, I recommend you stop there on the Bucharest to Brasov or Brasov to Bucharest road trip.
 And the reason for visiting this village is a Sorica mountain at the elevation of 1566 meters.

 This Sorica mountain is one of the Bucegi mountains that in turn are part of the Southern Carpathian range.
 To get there, you need to take a cable car.
 If you put in Google maps ‘Azuga Gondola’, you’ll know where to go.

 The view on the top is spectacular to say at least.
 You get to see the Bucegi mountains with its highest peak.
 On a nice sunny day with clear skies, you even get to see Poiana Brasov and Brasov City.
 There is a hiking trail which is also worth following if you have the time of course.
 For prices and schedule, see this information.

 We learned about this place from our amazing hosts.
 And over two cable car rides, one in Azuga and another one in Busteni, they advised the one in Azuga.
 Because it is always less hectic and the views are better.

-By the way, if you are looking for a flat to stay in Brasov, I can highly recommend our hosts.
-They have 4 beautiful apartments with an excellent view of Brasov’s old town in very close proximity to the center.
-We personally stayed in this flat for two months and loved it.
+By the way, if you are looking for a flat to stay in Brasov, I can highly recommend this apartment close to Brasov center.

 Timisu de Jos